suriya-1403/Digits-Recognition/README.md

 Recognition of digits using Convolution Neural Networks and openCV Concept

 ## Notes
-First Run this requirement.txt to install all the required modules
+First Run this requirements.txt to install all the required modules
 ```
 pip install -r requirements.txt
 ```